coder/exectrace/README.md

 }
 ```

-You can look at the example program [exectrace](./cmd/exectrace/main.go) for a
-fully featured program using this library.
+> For a full usage example, refer to this [comprehensive program](./cmd/exectrace/main.go)
+> that uses the library.

 ## Development

-Since the eBPF program is packaged as a Go library, the program needs to be
-compiled and included in the repo.
-If you make changes to files under the `bpf`
-directory, you should run `make` and include the `.o` files in that directory in
-your commit if they changed.
-CI will ensure that this is done correctly.

-You will probably need the following tools:
+You will need the following:

-- Docker (clang is run within a Docker container for reproducibility)
+- Docker (the Makefile runs clang within a Docker container for reproducibility)
 - `golangci-lint`
 - `prettier`
 - `shellcheck`

+Since the eBPF program is packaged as a Go library, you need to compile the
+program and include it in the repo.

+If you change the files in the `bpf` directory, run `make` and ensure that you
+include the `.o` files you changed in your commit (CI will verify that you've
+done this correctly).

-## Status: In Development
+## Status: beta

-The library is currently under heavy development as we develop it out to suit
+This library is ready to use as-is, though it is under active development as we
-the needs of Coder's enterprise [product](https://coder.com).
+modify it to suit the needs of Coder's [enterprise product](https://coder.com).

-We plan on changing the API to add more features and fields that can be read
+We plan on adding more features and fields that can be read from the API, as
-from, and potentially adding easier methods for filtering events rather than
+well as easier-to-use methods for filtering events (currently, you must
-implementing filtering yourself.
+implement additional filtering yourself).

-## See Also
+## See also

 - [`canonical/etrace`](https://github.com/canonical/etrace) - Go binary that
   uses ptrace and tracks the processes that a command launches for debugging and